 The fee for taking announced tests, quizzes, and unit examinations on a deferred basis because of unavoidable absence is $25.00; for a final examination, $50.00, nursing arts lab ($25); and clinical ($75).
 Even if a student makes up the lab or clinical during the first nine weeks of the term, he/she will be charged the make-up fee.
 Late examinations require specific authorization from the course instructor.

 Nursing Achievement Test and Course Materials Fee – The College requires students to take selected standardized achievement tests.
-Students are charged $125.00 each quarter in which they are taking nursing courses.
+Effective Summer II Quarter 2017 students are charged $140.00 each quarter in which they are taking nursing courses.